IV RANK AND PROBABILITY

 Picking the right direction of the market is a binary event and boils down to a 50/50 probability when compared against the movement of the S&P 500 and Dow over the long-term.
 The number of consecutive daily moves in either direction is nearly evenly distributed thus moving in a standard distribution over time.
 The Dow has fluctuated between a 2% loss and 2% gain 94% of the time and between a loss of 0.7% and gain of 0.7% of the time on a daily basis since 1900.
 There's an equal and even number of days when the market moved up 1% as it moved down 1%.
 There's no patterns or predictable cycles over a long term basis equating stock picking to random chance and a 50/50 probability (see S&P 500 distribution of returns below).
 The only way to profit from this even distribution and behavior of the market is via options trading.
 Options allow one to dictate his probability of success and thus profit without estimating what direction the market will move.
 Options trading isn't about whether or not the stock will go up or down, it's all about the probability of the stock not moving up or down more than a specified amount based on probabilities respective to the underlying market or equity.
 Options are a bet on where the stock won't go, not where it will go.

-Selling a put contract at 1 standard deviation out of the money yields a greater than 80% success since 68.2% resides within the 1 standard deviation and 13.6% remains in the second standard deviation in the positive direction of probability.
+Delta is a proxy for probability of success thus a delta of -0.15 in absolute terms is 0.15 or an 85% probability (1.0 - 0.15 = 0.85) of the option expiring worthless at expiration.
+Translating this into standard deviations, one standard deviation captures 68.2% of all future stock movements while two standard deviations capture 95.4%.
+Selling a put contract at ~0.15 delta is roughly setting the strike 1 standard deviation out of the money since 68.2% resides within the 1 standard deviation and 13.6% remains in the second standard deviation in the positive direction of probability.
 Sticking with 2 standard deviations and not assuming any outliers, 100% of all stock movements less the second standard deviation in the positive direction and less the one standard deviation in both directions we arrive at a Delta of 16 or an 82% probability of the stock not moving below this price (100% - (68.2% + 13.6%)).
 Coupling the probabilities with rich IV in an option selling environment is the key to options success.